openlawteam/docs/docs/markup-language/README.md

 The above will generate an opening page of common variables shared by these templates.
 Once these variables are filled in, both agreements can be executed as shown in the below video:

-<iframe width="630" height="394" src="https://www.useloom.com/embed/7b317fc04a8b44b79112ae9b8b6e9c4b" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>
+<div style="text-align: center"><iframe width="630" height="394" src="https://www.useloom.com/embed/7b317fc04a8b44b79112ae9b8b6e9c4b" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe></div>

 ::: warning
 - The opening page of a deal will not render properly unless you set one or more variables in a grouping.